christiandrades/conversor-peso-real/README.md

 ## 📌 Features

 - Conversion of values using real-time rates from Wise.
-- Support for multiple currency pairs.
+- Support for multiple currency pairs, inclusive of dezenas de moedas populares do conversor da Wise mesmo sem acesso à API.
 - Minimalist and responsive interface.
 - 100% client-side and lightweight.